 Based on data which Jisc has been collecting for years, the organisation concluded that it is highly likely staff and students are to blame for attacks for one reason – timing.
 According to Jisc, attacks on universities dramatically decrease during holidays such as Christmas; Easter, half-terms or summer holidays.

 This pattern could signal that attackers are in fact students or staff, or someone very familiar with the academic cycle.
 Additionally, Jisc found that attacks usually start between 8am and 9am, quieten around lunchtime but ramp up around 1pm and 2pm.

 Look within the network

-Students and staff are the core of each educational establishment and as such, it is difficult to imagine the biggest cybersecurity threat coming from within.
-However, the university’s large and inadequately secured network often enables malicious activity by being an easy target.
+Students and staff are the core of each educational establishment and as such it is difficult to imagine the biggest cybersecurity threat coming from within.
+However, often times, the university’s large and inadequately secured network enables malicious activity by being an easy target.

 Whilst universities are expected to offer all students the ability to connect their devices to the network and access the university’s digital services, this presents a challenge when it comes to preventing malicious activity and uncontrolled sensitive data sprawl due to poorly designed networks.
 These complex and large networks not only open universities to cyberthreats but also prevent the educational establishment from offering a stable, secure connection to its digital services for the many devices of students and staff.

 An additional issue here is that creativity is not limited to just the students.
 For example, the university’s technology management teams, with their wide remit and increasingly low funds, often search and find ways to solve network problems with creative scripting and workarounds.
 This creativity leads to network environments which are highly complex, creating a much larger attack surface area as a result.